lesterfx/holiday-shows/readme.md

 Higher level, it also handles scheduling of different animations throughout the year, and time of day for running the display.

-# Installation
+# Prerequesites

-Clone the repo into your environment, and run the following to install dependencies.
+The Raspberry Pi needs to be very close to the pixel strip, so you'll be wanting to SSH into it, rather than interfacing with it directly.

-Note that `sudo` should be used to allow the packages to be run by root.
+Note that `sudo` should be used to allow the packages to be run by root, which is necessary to control pixel strips over GPIO.

     sudo pip3 install rpi_ws281x adafruit-circuitpython-neopixel pygame
     sudo python3 -m pip install --force-reinstall adafruit-blinka